 Fridays, 1:00-2:30 P.M.
 This smaller mixed ensemble tackles very specialized repertoire.

 Fridays, 2:30-4:00 P.M.
 This choir celebrates the unique timbre of treble voices and performs a wide range of literature.

 (all female singers new to TNC will invest their talents in this track for at least one semester.)

-Auditions for TNC usually occur on the first evening of classes, and a flyer and a sign-in sheet are usually posted about a week before that, on the door of Dixon Hall, room 101.
+Auditions for TNC usually occur on the first evening of classes, and a flyer and a sign-in sheet are usually posted about a week before that in Dixon Hall.
 You can prepare a piece, or just show up ready to sing.